 Research reported in this publication was supported by the Fogarty International Center and National Institute of Environmental Health Sciences (NIEHS) and OD/Office of Strategic Coordination (OSC) of the National Institutes of Health under Award Number U54 TW 012083.
 The content is solely the authors' responsibility and does not necessarily represent the official views of the National Institutes of Health.

-Competing interests:
+Competing interests

 The authors declare potential competing interests: MF, GM, and CP have pension fund investments in the fossil fuel industry.
 The University of the Witwatersrand holds endowments and financial reserves invested in the same industry.